freakent/gone-sailing/collections/_posts/2019/2019-04-19-west-country-odyssey.md

 ---
-layout: post_page
+layout: post_body
 categories: cruising
-tags: [Hamble, Yarmouth, IOW, West Country Odyssey]
+tags: [Hamble, Yarmouth, IOW, West Country]
-title: Our West Country Odyssey begins
+title: Our West Country Odyssey
+subtitle: The River Hamble to Fowey, Cornwall and back
+content_baseurl: /studio
 image: IMG_5108.jpg
-featurette_image: 2019/04/19/IMG_5108.jpg
+images:
+    - IMG_5108.jpeg
+    - IMG_5118.jpeg
+    - IMG_5119.jpeg
+    - D6C9C180-BD65-48AE-BDCC-3C26C600AEBC.jpeg
 ---
+This was our first opportunity to take Anika on a longer cruise.
+With all the Brexit stuff going on we decided to head west along the English south coast and just see how far we get before having to turn back east towards home.

+Thanks to a combination of special public holidays and time off from work we had a total of 18 days for our first West Country Odyssey.

+### Day 1 - River Hamble to Yarmouth, IOW
 And we’re off!
-After what feels like weeks of preparation this is day 1 of our “West Coast Odyssey”.
+After what feels like weeks of preparation we are ready for day 1 of our “West Coast Odyssey”.

-We’re starting off with a short sail from Hamble River to Yarmouth, Isle of Wight.
-Very busy on Southampton Water with one big cruise ship to avoid.
-Now moored up on buoy outside Yarmouth, enjoying watching people trying to pick up buoys.
+We’re starting off with a short sail from the Hamble River to Yarmouth, Isle of Wight.
+Very busy on Southampton Water with a big cruise ship to avoid.
+Ended the day moored up on buoy outside Yarmouth, enjoying watching people trying to pick up buoys.

+![alt text][image-1]![alt text][image-2]![alt text][image-2]

+### Day 2 - Yarmouth, IOW to Poole Harbour

+### Day 3 - Pool Harbour to Weymouth
+### Day 4 - Weymouth to Brixham (across Lyme Bay)
+### Day 5 - Brixham to Salcombe
+### Day 6 - Salcombe to Plymouth
+### Day 10 - Plymouth to Fowey, Cornwall
+### Day 11 - Fowey to River Yealm
+### Day 12 - River Yealm to Dartmouth
+### Day 13 - Dartmouth to Torquay (via Dittisham and Brixham)
+### Day 14 - Torquay to Weymouth
+### Day 15 - Weymouth to Lulworth Cove and back
+### Day 17 - Weymouth to Poole Hbr
+### Day 18 - Poole Harbour to River Hamble

+[image-1]: /studio/250x250/posts/2019-04-19-west-country-odyssey/IMG_5118.jpeg "Moored up outside Yarmouth harbour"
+[image-2]: /studio/250x250/posts/2019-04-19-west-country-odyssey/IMG_5119.jpeg "Someone didn't check the tides"
+[image-3]: /studio/250x250/posts/2019-04-19-west-country-odyssey/IMG_5108.jpeg "Yarmouth at sunset"